MileHacker Logo

 Workshops

 Specific cooking classes directly within Petrovac are limited.
-You are more likely to find them in larger cities like Kotor or Budva, often focusing on coastal Montenegrin cuisine or specialties from the Bay of Kotor.
+You are more likely to find them in major cities like Kotor or Budva, often focusing on coastal Montenegrin cuisine or specialties from the Bay of Kotor.

 Inquire with local travel agencies. | Consider day trips.